waterlinked/waterlinked.github.io/docs/underwater-gps/integration/bluerov-integration.md

 	To work properly, the Water Linked UGPS system requires ArduSub Companion image version **0.0.21** or newer and the most recent stable release of QGroundControl for your operating system.
 If your Companion image is out of date, please follow the BlueROV2 Software [Update procedures](https://bluerobotics.com/learn/bluerov2-software-setup-r3-and-older/#update-software).

-### Final steps and daily operation
+	!!!
+Note
+		No special extension for the UGPS system is necessary in Companion OS.
+It is natively supported.

+### Checking UGPS to autopilot connection on land

+If you open QGroundControl you should be able to establish a connection to the ROV as before UGPS integration.
+Furthermore you should be able to see messages of type `GPS_INPUT` in the MAVLink Inspector (click on Q-logo, then Analyze Tools, then MAVLink Inspector in sidebar).
+This is the MAVLink message that is provided by the UGPS BlueROV Extension to the autopilot.
+For detailed information about the extension see the [BlueOS Extension for UGPS GitHub page](https://github.com/waterlinked/blueos-ugps-extension).

+## Daily operation

+This section will help you if a UGPS system was already integrated with the BlueROV2 and you want to use and not also install it.

-1. Configure the Water Linked system with a static IP address of 192.168.2.94 according to the [Network section](../network-settings.md) of the Water Linked Documentation.
+1. Follow the instructions of the UGPS Quickstart-Guide from the Water Linked Documentation for [antenna](../quickstart.md#antenna) or [loose receivers](../quickstart.md#loose-receivers) deployment.

-2. Connect the topside computer to the FXTI and configure the topside computer to static IP address 192.168.2.1.
+2. Connect BlueROV2, FXTI, topside computer and UGPS Topside and assure the network connection is working:
+    * For the Locator-A1, follow [this section](bluerov-integration-a1.md#establish-a-network-connection-between-ugps-topside-bluerov2-and-topside-computer)
+    * For the Locator-U1, follow [this section](bluerov-integration-u1.md#establish-a-network-connection-between-ugps-topside-bluerov2-and-topside-computer).
+In addition, note the channel setting in the Locator-U1 and close the lid to power it up.

-3. Connect the BlueROV2 to the FXTI and power the BlueROV2 normally.
+3. Follow the steps of the [Quickstart-Guide](../quickstart.md#select-locator-and-channel-in-the-gui) from the Water Linked Documentation for:
+    * Selecting the locator in the GUI
+	  * Configuring antenna/receiver placement and search range.
+	  * Setting of heading.
 4. Start QGroundControl and verify the connection to the BlueROV2.

-5. Connect the FXTI to the Water Linked Box using the deck extension cable from the BlueROV2 Integration Kit.

-6. Follow the [Quickstart](../quickstart.md) from the Water Linked Documentation for:
-	* Powering of the Water Linked topside box.
-	* Setting of heading.
-	* Deployment of the antenna/receivers.
-	* Configuration of the UGPS system: of the [antenna/receivers](../../gui/receivers), and of the [locator and topside box](../../gui/settings).
+Even if the ROV can not have a location fix above water it should now receive data from the UGPS system.
+See [Checking UGPS to autopilot connection on land](#checking-ugps-to-autopilot-connection-on-land)

-7. Dive the BlueROV2 so the Locator is submerged a few inches below the surface.
+5. Dive the BlueROV2 so the Locator is submerged a few centimeters below the surface.

-If everything is operating correctly, you should now find an ROV position on the map in QGroundControl.
+If everything is operating correctly, you should now find a ROV position on the map in QGroundControl.
 The ROV position is indicated by a BlueROV2 image.
-The position of the surface vessel or Water Linked Master Electronics housing is indicated by a red arrow.
+The position of the surface vessel or Water Linked UGPS Topside housing is indicated by a red arrow or Q-symbol depending of QGroundControl version.
 The small ‘H’ icon indicates the ‘home position’, the location of the ROV’s first GPS lock.

+!!!
+Note "UGPS Topside position"
+	The UGPS topside position is not shown reliably on all systems.
+It is sent as NMEA to UDP port 14401, so check your configuration in QGroundControl.

 ![qgc-display](../../img/qgc-display-1024x599.png)

-### Troubleshooting
+## Troubleshooting

-#### 'No External Depth' error, or QGroundControl connection issues
+### 'No External Depth' error in UGPS Topside GUI, or QGroundControl connection issues (for Ardusub Companion)

 This almost certainly means that the network between the UGPS G2 topside and the BlueROV2 has not been successfully established.
 First carry out the following steps: